top of page

 Frequently Asked Questions on RO Concentrate

-1. What is reverse osmosis concentrate or RO reject?
+1. What is reverse osmosis (RO) concentrate or RO reject?

 RO concentrate is the rejected stream from RO that contains concentrated salts, suspended solids, organic pollutants, and toxic chemicals.